Higher Education Emergency Relief Fund (HEERF III)

 How can I make sure I will receive my funding quickly?

 Please be sure to set up direct deposit with the Bursar’s Office.
 If you do not have direct deposit on file, need to confirm your account information or have any questions related to the payment, reach out to email@example.com.
 This is the quickest way to receive the funding.
 If this is not possible, please make sure the billing address you have listed in Empower Web is correct.
 This address is where your paper check will be mailed if no direct deposit information is provided.
-Any changes to direct deposit or billing addresses need to be completed by Aug.
-6, 2021.
+Any changes to direct deposit or billing addresses need to be completed by the date specified in your notification email.
 Awards will be processed as quickly as possible once eligibility is confirmed and final arrangements are made.
-We anticipate that payments will be made by the second week of August.

 How do I apply for HEERF III funding?